Skip to Main Content

 “To become the healthiest state in the nation by improving the physical, social and emotional well-being of Iowans.”

-Iowa Healthiest State Initiative‘s mission statement answers the question one would ask once reading the nonprofit’s name: what does it mean to be the healthiest state?
+Iowa Healthiest State Initiative‘s mission statement answers the question one would ask once reading the nonprofit’s name: What does it mean to be the healthiest state?
 Improving social and emotional well-being alongside physical well-being.
 Simple, clear, and concise.

 3. Mikva Challenge